pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

-# Demonstrating Form Validation and Data Objects - Building An Interactive Form
+# Demonstrating jQuery functionality - Building An Interactive Form

 - This project was originally built as part of TeamTreehouse, Tech Degree, Full Stack JavaScript